visore/QRealFourier/README.md

 	will automatically be adjusted according to the window function.
 If NULL is passed no windowing will be done.

-5.	void inverseTransform(float input[], float output[]);
+4.	void inverseTransform(float input[], float output[]);

-	This function is used for fixed-sized FFTs.

 	Calculates the inverse FFT from the input and stores it as real samples in the output array.
 The output array must be allocated beforehand with the same size as input.

-6.	void transform(float input[], float output[], QWindower *windower = NULL, Direction direction = QFourierTransformer::Forward);
+5.	void transform(float input[], float output[], QWindower *windower = NULL, Direction direction = QFourierTransformer::Forward);

-	This function is used for fixed-sized FFTs.

-	Calls one of the function in 4 or 5 above, depending on the direction parameter.
+	Calls one of the function in 3 or 4 above, depending on the direction parameter.
 	This function is generally not recommended since it uses an extra if-statement.
-	Rather use 4 or 5 instead.
+	Rather use 3 or 4 instead.

-7.	void rescale(float input[]);
+6.	void rescale(float input[]);

-	This function is used for fixed-sized FFTs.

 	After the inverse FFT was calculated, you have to rescale the values of the samples.

-8.	void forwardTransform(float *input, float *output, int numberOfSamples, QWindower *windower = NULL);

-	This function is used for variable-sized FFTs.

-	The same as the function in 4 above, except that it operates on variable-sized FFTs constructed at run-time.
-If you can, use one of the fixed-sizes in the list above, set the size with the function in 2, and then do the transformation with the function in 4.

-9.	void inverseTransform(float input[], float output[], int numberOfSamples);

-	This function is used for variable-sized FFTs.

-	The same as the function in 5 above, except that it operates on variable-sized FFTs constructed at run-time.
-If you can, use one of the fixed-sizes in the list above, set the size with the function in 2, and then do the transformation with the function in 5.

-10.	void transform(float input[], float output[], int numberOfSamples, QWindower *windower = NULL, Direction direction = QFourierTransformer::Forward);

-	This function is used for variable-sized FFTs.

-	The same as the function in 6 above, except that it operates on variable-sized FFTs constructed at run-time.

-11.	void rescale(float input[], int numberOfSamples);

-	This function is used for variable-sized FFTs.

-	The same as the function in 7 above, except that it operates on variable-sized FFTs constructed at run-time.
+7.	void conjugate(float input[]);

+	Conjugates the imaginary part of the input.
+Hence the imaginary part's sign is changed
+	Eg: input[length/2 + 1] = -input[length/2 + 1]

-12.	static QComplexVector toComplex(float input[], int numberOfSamples);
+8. QComplexVector toComplex(float input[]);

-	Converts the FFT calculated with 4, 6, 8 or 10 above to a QVector of complex numbers as explained in a previous section.
+	Converts the FFT calculated with 4 or 5 above to a QVector of complex numbers as explained in the previous section.

 ==========================================================================================
 =                                    Window Functions                                    =